Latest Windows 10 Update Is A Privacy Threat? Ensure Win10 Creators Update Doesn’t Reset Security Settings

 Windows 10 Free Update, Upgrade Still Available For Installation Using These Tricks [Guide]

-Fortunately, the company appears to have listened to the concerns, and significantly tweaked the UI of the Windows 10 Creators Update to offer a lot more transparency about multiple aspects.
+Fortunately, the company appears to have listened to concerns and significantly tweaked the UI of the Windows 10 Creators Update to offer a lot more transparency about multiple aspects.
 In essence, it seems Microsoft is now much open in revealing exactly what type of data it collects.
 Moreover, when applying the Creators Update, the privacy options offer up clearer descriptions of what they do.
 However, as expected, if a user does decide to deselect the options, the update does subtly caution the user about the implications if the options are disabled.

 Make Sure You Change These #Privacy Settings Before Installing Next Microsoft Windows 10 Creators Update https://t.co/dqCreqCrq8 #security pic.twitter.com/BJsjhptEVo